 The intent of the Cultural Life Program (CLP) is to encourage students to attend a variety of high quality events that provide enriching, challenging cultural experiences.
 Collectively, events designated as CLPs should engage students in a spectrum of issues, ideas, and artistic expressions from various disciplines and cultures.
 Events foster a sense of community on campus and help those in attendance see multiple compelling and legitimate views on cultural issues, inspiring a life-long pursuit of intellectual fulfillment and cultural engagement.
 View upcoming CLP Events.

-For more information please contact Deborah Allen, associate Director of Student Activities at email@example.com or call 864.294.2267.
+For more information please contact Deborah Allen, Associate Director of Student Activities for Diversity Engagement at firstname.lastname@example.org or call 864.294.2267.